The Best places to visit in Croatia blog post was first published on Culture Tourist on 10 July 2020 and updated on 5

 The small island of Vis is the farthest inhabited island off the Croatian mainland.
 It’s also where the Hollywood movie ‘Mamma Mia!
 Here We Go Again’ was filmed.
-A place where you’ll find some fantastic nature, deep blue sea, peace and quiet, is absolutely one of the best places to visit in Croatia.
+A place where you’ll find some fantastic nature, deep blue sea, peace and quiet, is one of the best places to visit in Croatia.

 Not to be missed: Komiža

 How to get there: On a ferry from Split

-Although the most densely populated Croatian island, Ugljan is home to some fantastic beaches.
-The whole island is home to beautiful nature, and the locals are mostly growing olives, figs and grapes.
-There are many small villages on the island, and each one of them will be a lovely destination for your holiday in Croatia.
+Although the most densely populated Croatian island, Ugljan has some of the most beautiful beaches in Croatia.
+The whole island is home to fantastic nature.
+There are many small villages on the island, and each of them will be a lovely destination for your holiday in Croatia.

 Not to be missed: Some of the small hidden beaches

 How to get there: On a ferry from Zadar

-Hvar is one of my favourite places in Croatia and a location where you’ll find some of the most fantastic nature on the Adriatic coast.
-It was inhabited since pre-historic time.
-Often called the Island of Lavender, you’ll find there many beautiful lavender fields, next to the more common olives, vineyards and pine forests.
+Hvar is one of my favourite places in Croatia, where you’ll find some of the most fantastic nature on the Adriatic Coast.
+It was inhabited since Prehistory so you can explore some fascinating cultural sites there, as well.
+Often called the Lavender Island, you’ll find many beautiful lavender fields next to the more common olive groves, vineyards and pine forests.

-TIP: A short boat ride from Hvar are Paklinski Islands.
-They are one of the most beautiful places I’ve ever visited on the Croatian coast.
+TIP: A short boat ride from Hvar will take you to Paklinski Islands.
+They are among the most beautiful places I’ve ever visited on the Croatian coast.
 And I definitely recommend a day trip there during your visit to Hvar.

 Not to be missed: Paklinski Islands